 \subsection{Signal-to-noise ratio}

-The signal-to-noise ratio is a measure used in statistical signal processing to compare the powers of a desired signal and an external noise source~\cite{KaySSPBook}.
+The signal-to-noise ratio is a measure used in statistical signal processing to compare the powers of a desired signal and a noise source~\cite{KaySSPBook}.
 It is usually characterized in the frequency domain.
-By properly formalizing the signal-to-noise ratio, we are able to predict the amount of information carried by a specific signal embedded in a noisy environment.
-In our case the desired signal is represented by the control Hamiltonian $f(t)H_c$ (and in particular the deterministic time-dependent control field $f(t)$), while the noise is given by the noise Hamiltonian $\xi(t) H_n$, i.e. by the stochastic noise field $\xi(t)$.
+By properly formalizing the signal-to-noise ratio, one is able to predict the amount of information carried by a specific signal embedded in a noisy environment.
+In our case, the desired signal is represented by the control Hamiltonian $f(t)H_c$ and in particular by the deterministic time-dependent control field $f(t)$, while the noise is given by the noise Hamiltonian $\xi(t) H_n$, i.e., by the stochastic noise field $\xi(t)$.

-The signal-to-noise ratio $S/N$ is defined as the ratio of the power of the signal $S$ and the power of the noise $N$.
-By introducing also the power $P_{f}$ of the control field $f(t)$ and the power $\Sigma_{\xi}$ of the stochastic noise field $\xi(t)$, we can define
+As a general definition, the signal-to-noise ratio $S/N$ is defined as the ratio of the power of the signal $S$ and the power of the noise $N$.
+By denoting with $P_{f}$ the power of the control field $f(t)$ and with $\Sigma_{\xi}$ the power of the stochastic noise field $\xi(t)$, we can define

-where, without loss of generality, we can set the operator norms to $||H_c||=||H_n||=1$ as the proportionality factors can be absorbed in $f(t)$ and $\xi(t)$.
-The signal-to-noise ratio can then be written as
+where, without loss of generality, we can set the operator norms to $||H_c||=||H_n||=1$ since the proportionality factors can be absorbed in $f(t)$ and $\xi(t)$.
+Thus, the signal-to-noise ratio can be written as